Latest Data Storage Trends for 2024

 Scale-out storage is a network-attached storage (NAS) architecture that is used to store exabytes of data.

-With this, many private data centers are also able to create an infrastructure that is tremendously cost-competitive, more controllable, and also offers low latency.
+With this, many private data centers are also able to create an infrastructure that is tremendously cost-competitive, more controllable, and offers low latency.

 Storage Automation